1930

 Mondrian's quest is mystical.
 The colors are reduced to blue, yellow or red in a purity without shade, painted with high care to ensure the removal of any inhomogeneity.

-At that time, two colors are now sufficient on the condirion that they appear at opposite corners of the canvas.
+At that time, two colors are now sufficient on the condition that they appear at opposite corners of the canvas.
 The lowest line is very close to the edge, opening a mysterious area.
-Under such conditions, a small picture is sufficient to express rhe deletion of the limits : the size of this square canvas is only 50 cm.
+Under such conditions, a small picture is sufficient to express rhe deletion of the limits : this square canvas is only 50 x 50 cm.
+In the same format, a Composition executed in the previous year was sold for $ 51M by Christie's in 2015.

 There is no fantasy in an abstract painting by Mondrian.
 The thicker horizontal line at the top of the yellow zone is so short on the canvas that it is indeed the visible part of an endless journey.